Call Today for More Information604.985.3939

 Image

-Dr. Dana Thordarson is a psychologist registered by the College of Psychologists of BC and certified in cognitive behaviour therapy (CBT) by the Canadian Association of Cognitive & Behavioural Therapies.
+Dr. Dana Thordarson is a registered psychologist with the College of Psychologists of BC, and certified in cognitive behaviour therapy (CBT) by the Canadian Association of Cognitive & Behavioural Therapies.

-In her private practice, she focuses on assessment and therapy for adults with anxiety, posttraumatic stress, habit disorders, stress, and depression.
-She enjoys helping her clients take a practical and active approach to challenging their problems while pursuing their larger goals.
-She uses a cognitive-behavioural approach, supplemented with mindfulness and acceptance-based techniques.
-Recognizing that many people cannot afford a full course of therapy, Dr Thordarson often sees clients for one or two sessions so that she can formulate a plan and direct them to evidence-based self-help resources, with occasional follow-up sessions as needed.
+In her private practice, she focuses on assessment and therapy for adults with anxiety (including perinatal anxiety), posttraumatic stress, habit disorders, stress, and depression.
+She helps clients take practical and active approaches to their problems, learn ways to handle difficult thoughts and feelings more effectively, and ultimately have richer and more meaningful lives.
+She uses evidence-informed approaches including CBT (cognitive behaviour therapy) and ACT (acceptance and commitment therapy).
+She’s happy to see clients even for one or two sessions so that they can formulate a plan and be directed to evidence-based self-help resources, with occasional follow-up sessions if desired.

-Dr. Thordarson received a Ph.D. in clinical psychology from UBC in 2000.
-Her doctoral research focused on anxiety disorders, particularly thoughts and beliefs associated with obsessive compulsive disorder.
-She completed her predoctoral residency at UBC Hosptial, working primarily in the (now defunct) Anxiety Disorders Unit.
-She was a postdoctoral fellow in the Psychiatry department at UBC, where she was the main therapist for a randomized trial of exposure therapy, EMDR, and relaxation training in the treatment of posttraumatic stress disorder, and she developed a telephone treatment program for adults with OCD.
+Dr. Thordarson completed her Ph.D. in clinical psychology at UBC in 2000.
+Her doctoral research focused on anxiety disorders, particularly thoughts and beliefs associated with OCD.
+She completed her predoctoral internship at UBC Hospital, working primarily in the (now defunct) Anxiety Disorders Unit and Health Psychology Clinic.
+She was a postdoctoral fellow in the UBC Psychiatry department, where she was the main therapist for a randomized trial of exposure therapy, EMDR, and relaxation training in the treatment of posttraumatic stress disorder, and she helped develop a telephone treatment program for adults with OCD.